Distributed Inference with Sparse and Quantized Communication: Theoretical Guarantees for Algorithm

 $\bullet$ \textbf{Trade-offs between sparse communication and learning rate:} What is the price paid for sparse communication?
 To answer the above question, we set as benchmark the scenario studied in our previous work \cite{mitra2019new}, where we did not account for communication efficiency.
 There, we showed that each false hypothesis $\theta$ gets rejected exponentially fast by every agent at the \textit{network-independent} rate $\max_{v\in\mathcal{V}} K_v(\theta^*,\theta)$.\footnote{In contrast, for linear \cite{jad1,jad2,liu,salami} and log-linear \cite{shahin,nedic,lalitha,su1,uribe} rules, the corresponding rate is a convex combination of the relative entropies $K_v(\theta^*,\theta), v\in\mathcal{V}$.} From \eqref{eqn:asymprate}, we note that under highly sparse communication regimes which correspond to $\alpha < 1$, although learning occurs exponentially fast, the learning rate gets lowered relative to \cite{mitra2019new}.
 Moreover, unlike \cite{mitra2019new}, \eqref{eqn:asymprate} reveals that the asymptotic learning rate is \textit{network-dependent} and \textit{agent-specific}, i.e., different agents may discover the truth at different rates.
 In particular, when considering the asymptotic rate of rejection of a particular false hypothesis at a given agent $i$, notice from the R.H.S. of \eqref{eqn:asymprate} that one needs to account for the attenuated relative entropies of the corresponding source agents, where the attenuation factor scales exponentially with the distances of agent $i$ from such source agents.
 An instance of the above scenario is when the inter-communication intervals grow geometrically at rate $p >1$; see case (ii) of Corollary \ref{corr:functionalform}.

-On the other hand, from case (i) of Corollary \ref{corr:functionalform}, we glean that polynomially growing inter-communication intervals, coupled with our proposed event-triggering strategy, lead to \textit{no loss in the long-term learning rate relative to the benchmark case in} \cite{mitra2019new}, i.e., as far as asymptotic performance is concerned, communication-efficiency comes essentially for ``free" under this regime.
+On the other hand, from case (i) of Corollary \ref{corr:functionalform}, we glean that polynomially growing inter-communication intervals, coupled with our proposed event-triggering strategy, lead to \textit{no loss in the long-term learning rate relative to the benchmark case in} \cite{mitra2019new}, i.e., as far as asymptotic performance is concerned, communication-efficiency comes essentially for ``free" under this regime. {However, even when $g(x)$ grows polynomially, the \textit{transient} behavior induced by our algorithm will depend on how $g(x)$ is chosen.
+While in this paper we focus on the \textit{asymptotic learning rate} as our sole performance metric of interest, striking a desired balance between transient performance and sparse communication will require a finer non-asymptotic analysis of Algorithm \ref{algo:ETmin}.}

+$\bullet$ \textbf{Sparse communication introduced by event-triggering:} Observe that being able to eliminate each false hypothesis is enough for learning the true state.
+In other words, agents need not exchange their beliefs on the true state (of course, no agent knows a priori what the true state is).
+Our event-triggering scheme precisely achieves this, as evidenced by claim (i) of Proposition \ref{prop:sparsity}: {on almost all sample paths, there exists a (sample-path dependent) time $T_1(\omega)$ after which every agent stops broadcasting its belief on the true state $\theta^*$.}